ideascube/ansiblecube/DOC/readme.md

 Our network architecture is based on :

 * A GitHub repo which holds all the recipes

 * A Filer which holds all the heavy files \(so synchronizing the GitRepo is fast)

 * A Data server where content from the ideascube box can be automatically pushed towards the server

 #### It works for...

-So far ansiblecube has been tested only on a ARM Olimex Lime2 A20, Debian Jessie, Kernel 3.4\/4.8 and AMD64 server.It should work on any Jessie distribution, probably on Ubuntu and Raspberry Pi.
+So far ansiblecube has been tested only on a ARM Olimex Lime2 A20, Debian Jessie, Kernel 3.4/4.8 and AMD64 server.
+It should work on any Jessie distribution, probably on Ubuntu and Raspberry Pi.

 ## Deployment

-### What does Ansible ?
+### What does Ansible do?

 This playbook installs :